Legacy Robe

-The Legacy Robe is a tradition begun in 1950 in which an ensemble member with the most Broadway credits receives a robe on the opening night of a Broadway musical.
-The original title of the robe, Gypsy Robe, was changed in July 2018.
+The Legacy Robe is a tradition begun in 1950 in which the ensemble member with the most Broadway credits receives a robe on the opening night of a Broadway musical.
+Originally known as the Gypsy Robe, the name of the colorful patchwork garment was changed in July 2018.

 Ritual

 Before curtain on the opening night of a Broadway musical, actors, stage managers, crew, and everyone associated with the play gather onstage for the Legacy Robe ceremony.
 At the center of the stage will be a representative of Actors' Equity Association and a recent honoree (formerly "gypsy").
 The guest honoree wears the robe that's decorated with mementos and drawings from past shows.
 The Equity representative tells the history of the ritual and announces the newest recipient from the company.
 The new recipient puts on the robe, and circles the stage counter-clockwise three times as everyone touches the robe for good luck.
 The Legacy Robe recipient then makes their way throughout the theater to continue bringing good luck.